vaibhavhariramani/Vehicle-Detection-using-HOG-Linear-SVM-framework/README.md

 #### 1. Extracting HOG features from the training images.

-The code for this step is contained in the first 12 code cells of the IPython notebook (vehicle_detection.ipnyb).
+The code for this step is contained in the first 12 code cells of the IPython notebook (vehicle-detection.ipnyb).

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes: